Amourspirit/python_ooo_dev_tools/docs/odev/part3/chapeter11.rst

 ========================

 One difference between slides and drawings is that the presentations API supports slide shows.
-This extra functionality can be seen in Figure 2 since the PresentationDocument_ service offers an XPresentationSupplier_ interface which has a ``getPresentation()`` method for returning an XPresentation_ object.
+This extra functionality can be seen in :numref:`ch11fig_draw_and_presentation_services_and_interfaces` since the PresentationDocument_ service offers an XPresentationSupplier_ interface which has a ``getPresentation()`` method for returning an XPresentation_ object.
 Don't be confused by the name – an XPresentation_ object represents a slide show.